An inductive model structure for strict $\infty$-categories: Comparison with Other Model Structures

 \end{construction}

 The morphism $C_\infty\to D_\infty$ will be the map $f$ of \cref{prop_conterexemple}.
 The informal idea is that in $C_\infty$ the $1$-arrow corresponding to the vertical map $\Db_1 \to C_\infty$ has ``coinductive inverse up to height $n$'' for all $n$, but is not coinductively invertible.
-So when $C_\infty$ is seen as an object of the folk (or coinductive) model structure this $1$-arrow is not invertible, but as soon as we localize to make all the $n$-arrows, for large enough, invertible, then this $1$-arrow will become invertible.
+So when $C_\infty$ is seen as an object of the canonical (or coinductive) model structure this $1$-arrow is not invertible, but as soon as we localize to make all the $n$-arrows invertible for some integer $n$, then this $1$-arrow will become invertible.
 In contrast in $D_\infty$ this arrow becomes an identity, so it is invertible from the start.
 In the rest of the section, we will justify this rigorously.

-We begin by showing the first point of \cref{prop_conterexemple}, namely that $C_\infty\to D_\infty$ is not a weak equivalence of the coinductive model structure.
+We begin by showing the first point of \cref{prop_conterexemple}, namely that $C_\infty\to D_\infty$ is not a weak equivalence in the coinductive left semi-model structure.

 \begin{lemma} Let $P$ be a polygraph and $f$ a coinductively invertible $k$-arrow in $P$.
 For every $k$-generator $g$ appearing in the decomposition of $f$, there exists a sequence of generating arrows $(g_n)_{n\in\mathbb{N}}$ such that \begin{enumerate} \item for $n>0$, $g_n$ is a $(n+k)$-generator and $g_0 = g$, \item for $n>0$, $g_n$ appears in the decomposition of the source of $g_{n+1}$. \end{enumerate} \end{lemma} \begin{proof} We show this result by coinduction on $k$.
 Suppose the result is true for all $(k+1)$-arrows, and let $f:a\to b$ be a coinductively invertible $k$-arrow, and $g$ a $k$-generator appearing in the decomposition of $f$.
 There exists a $k$-arrow $f':b\to a$ and a coinductively invertible $(n+1)$-arrow $\alpha:f\#_{k-1}f'\to \Ib_a$.
-As $g$ is a $k$-generator appearing in the decomposition $f\#_{k-1}f'$ (which is the source of $\alpha$), we can find a $(k+1)$-generator $\beta$ appearing in the decomposition of $\alpha$ and such that $g$ is in the decomposition of the source of $\beta$.
+As $g$ is a $k$-generator appearing in the decomposition of $f\#_{k-1}f'$ (which is the source of $\alpha$), we can find a $(k+1)$-generator $\beta$ appearing in the decomposition of $\alpha$ and such that $g$ is in the decomposition of the source of $\beta$.
 As $\alpha$ is coinductively invertible, one can continue this process coinductively starting from $\beta$ to build a sequence of generators $(\beta_n)_{n\in\mathbb{N}}$ satisfying the desired property.
 We then set $g_0:=g$, and $g_n:=\beta_{n-1}$.
-This sequence also satisfies the desired property. \end{proof}
+This sequence also satisfies the desired property. \end{proof} \begin{cor} The $\infty$-categories $C_\infty$ and $D_\infty$ have no coinductively invertible arrows except identities. \end{cor}